apiaryio/apiaryio.github.com/_posts/2018-02-12-Reusable-features-in-React-Redux.md

 it was written by *Developer1* or *Developer2*.

 For the purpose of this article, I’ve implemented all the patterns that we will be talking about in this [repository](https://github.com/char0n/react-reusable-features).
-Feel free to clone it and run it by **npm run start**.
-I will start by explaining how I approach creation of **standard react features** and later we’ll get into topic of creating features that are able to create instances which can be mounted on different locations in the state.
+Feel free to clone it and then run it using **npm run start**.
+I will start by explaining how I approach implementing **standard react features**.
+Later we’ll cover creating reusable feature instances which can be mounted with different state at different locations.
 I call these features **reusable features**.

 ## Standard features

 You can imagine a standard feature as a directory that lives in your codebase.
-I will try to demonstrate what a standard feature is in an example Todo List.
+I will demonstrate what a standard feature is in an example Todo List.
 The standard feature directory has a prescribed structure that usually looks like this:

 ```